simplestats-io/laravel-client/README.md

             'event' => Login::class,
         ],

-        // Make sure this model implements the TrackableUser or
+        // Make sure this model implements the TrackableIndividual or
-        // the TrackableUserWithCondition contract
+        // the TrackableIndividualWithCondition contract
         'user' => [
             'model' => User::class,
         ],